 If you’re like most sales managers, then you’re always concerned about your targets.

-You want quick and easy access to sales pipeline reports so you can keep a close eye on sales trends, conversion rates, or how your sales teams are performing to win new clients.
+You want quick and easy access to sales pipeline reporting so you can keep a close eye on sales trends, conversion rates, or how your sales teams are performing to win new clients.

-Sadly, it’s not always easy to monitor your sales pipeline.
+Sadly, it’s not always easy to perform a sales pipeline analysis.

 This is especially true if you don’t have a streamlined and efficient method of pulling crucial sales data into one, easy-to-use platform.

 Why create a sales pipeline report in Google Sheets